It's rare to find Frog Bikes reduced, but I've been trying to find where are the best places to buy a Frog Bike this monthRead More

 The Early Rider Belter is a stunning design with it's brushed aluminium frame and high end componentry.
 At the front is a 50mm travel air suspension fork to soak up the bumps, while Maxxis Daddy tyres have been specified to give good grip on the rough stuff.

 Cable actuated disc brakes are fitted fore and aft and Ritchey finishing kit makes this a very nice place to be indeed.
 Gearing is courtesy of a 3 speed 'belt drive' system, which is cleaner, quieter and requires less maintenance than its chain driven brethren, so all in all a very high spec machine.

-The Early Rider Belter 20 inch Trail can be purchased directly from Early Rider.
+The Early Rider Belter 20 inch Trail is no longer available new so you'll need to scour the auction sites, but there is an alternative in the form of the Trail20HT and this can be purchased directly from Early Rider.

 The best kids 20" wheel mountain bikes